Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 ### Unit Tests

 Unit tests are implemented using the `unittest` framework (<https://docs.python.org/3/library/unittest.html>) with a declarative, data-driven approach.
-Test definitions are a list of dicts, executed via `lib.lftest.run()` and `unittest.subTest()`.
+Test definitions are a list of dicts (or a list of platform/image items for container tests), materialised into one real `unittest` test method per item via `lib.lftest.attach_tests()` or `lib.lftest.attach_each()`.
 See the [example](check-plugins/example/unit-test/run) plugin for the reference implementation.

 #### Test directory structure